UBIO-Initiative/UBIO/README.md

 </p>

-To express our motives and goals in more detail, we, the UBIO Initiative, have compiled [this presentation](https://atlas-of-kaeon.github.io/?unitedjs=https://nearpaste.vercel.app/Y0qBrgj/raw).
+To express our motives and goals in more detail, we, the UBIO Initiative, have compiled [this presentation](https://kaeon.gitlab.io/kaeon-united/?unitedjs=https://nearpaste.vercel.app/Y0qBrgj/raw).

-We can be reached at [ubio.initiative@gmail.com].
+<p>We can be reached at <a href="ubio.initiative@gmail.com">ubio.initiative@gmail.com</a></p>.